-- Did you give a brief explanation of the title of the book? - Did you point out the seven heart attitudes? - Did you use the 'spiritual road worthy' illustration? - Did you mention the prayer and create interest in the 3rd section? - Did you put your details in the back? - Did you check that the person had understood and/or had any questions? - Did you pray with/offer to pray with or for the person? - Did you finish with lots of positive comments?
-(Thanks so much, enjoy the rest of your day, etc.) - Did you write the persons name into your prayer diary and pray for them? - Did you enter your results onto the website?
+- Did you give a brief explanation of the title of the book? - Did you point out the seven heart attitudes? - Did you mention the prayer and create interest in the 3rd section? - Did you put your details in the back? - Did you check that the person had understood and/or had any questions? - Did you pray with/offer to pray with or for the person? - Did you finish with lots of positive comments?
+(Thanks so much, enjoy the rest of your day, etc.) - Did you write the person's name into your prayer diary and pray for them? - Did you enter your results onto the website?